abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ## Products as Objects

 In the previous chapter, we established the correspondence of various concepts in programming languages and set theory --- sets resemble types, and functions resemble methods/subroutines.
 This picture is made complete with products, that are like stripped-down _classes_ (also called _records_ or _structs_) --- the sets that form the product correspond to the class's _properties_ (also called _members_) and the functions for accessing them are like what programmers call _getter methods_ e.g. the famous example of object-oriented programming of a `Person` class with `name` and `age` fields is nothing more than a product of the set of strings, and the sets of numbers.
-And objects with more than two values can be expressed as compositions of nested products e.g. a record with 3 members $a$, $b$ and $c$ could be expressed as nested tuples ($a$, ($b$, $c$)), or more formally $a \times b \times c$.
+And objects with more than two values can be expressed as compositions of nested products, as we showed above.

 ## Using Products to Define Numeric Operations

-Products can also be used for expressing functions that take more than one argument (and this is indeed how multi-param functions are implemented in languages that actually have tuples, like the ones from the ML family).
+Products can also be used for expressing functions that take more than one argument (and this is indeed how multi-param functions are implemented in languages from the ML family).
 For example, "plus" is a function from the set of products of two numbers to the set of numbers, so, $+: \mathbb{Z} \times \mathbb{Z} → \mathbb{Z}$.

 ![The plus function](../02_category/plus.svg)

 By the way, such functions (ones that take two objects of one type and return a third object of the same type) are called _operations_.

-## Defining products in terms of sets
+# Defining products in terms of sets

 A product is, as we said, a set of _ordered_ pairs (formally speaking $A \times B ≠ B \times A$).
 So, to define a product we must define the concept of an ordered pair.
 So how can we do that?

 ![A pair](../02_category/pair.svg)

-Note that an ordered pair of elements is not just a set containing the two elements (that would be an _ unordered pair_) but it also contains information about which of those objects comes first and which one goes second in the pair.
+Note that an ordered pair of elements is not just a set containing the two elements (that would be an _unordered_ pair) but it also contains information about which of those objects comes first and which one goes second in the pair.
 In programming, we have the ability to assign names to each member of an object, which accomplishes the same purpose.

 The order of elements in the pair is important.
 While some mathematical operations (such as addition) don't care about order, others (such as subtraction) do.
 In programming, when we manipulate an object we obviously want to access a specific property of the object, not just any random property.